 The scene where the truck is blown up (with the slow motion, "deafness" and falling black shards) is a spoof of Tom Hanks going into shock on D-Day in Saving Private Ryan.

 All-Star Cast: In-universe, obviously.
-Out of universe... let's just say Alpa and Kevin's actors not as heavily bandied about as much as the three main actors is intentional.
+Out of universe... let's just say that the fact that Alpa and Kevin's actors aren't as heavily bandied about as much as the main three is intentional.

 In-universe... sort of.
 Kevin's actor (like in Real Life, arguably) is the most obscure of the five; it was to be his star-making role.
-Alpa's actor is a famous rap star in-universe, but has rarely or never been in movies, like the actor.
+Alpa's actor is a famous rap star in-universe, but has rarely or never been in movies, like Brandon T. Jackson.

 Out of universe, on top of Black, Downey and Stiller, it also had Nick Nolte and Tom Cruise in major roles.
 That's a fair amount of star power for a comedy.